a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ### Client Integration

 !!! warning inline end "Key Management"
-    Warden Supreme does not check if a key for an alias exists.
-This is your responsibility!
+    Trying to create a key for an existing alias will cause an error!
+Key management is your responsibility!

 On the client, Warden Supreme is even easier to integrate.
 In contrast to the verifier, it is tailored around Ktor for its KMP goodness.